 - Broad Band: The Untold Story of the Women Who Made the Internet (2018) - This book captures the rarely-told stories of women who helped shape computing from the conception of computers through the dot-com bubble.
 Stories I thought I knew were completely flipped on their head, and I heard many more about events I never knew happened.

 - Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World (2019) - The Cult of the Dead Cow were a major hacking group in the 1980’s but I never truly understood how their members went on to shape modern computing and the Internet as we know it.
 There are numerous stories and factoids in here that give a great view of how the CDC grew and operated.

 - How Not to Network a Nation: The Uneasy History of the Soviet Internet (2016) - Exactly what it says on the tin, this book captures all of the failures by the Soviets in trying to construct an Internet to manage their economy.

 Dream Machines, Literary Machines, 10 PRINT CHR$(205.5+RND(1)); : GOTO 10.

 I recently received Minitel which I hope to start soon.

 I’ve been having a great time rediscovering Sparks and The Cramps after not listening to either for probably a decade.

 No changes to favorite television shows this year, I find myself watching less and less television.

 - The Grand Tour (2016) - A repeat this year, I very much like watching the guys go on long journeys where they make fun of one another.

-- Taskmaster (2015) - A hilarious show where celebrities (usually comedians) compete in a series of challenges.
+- Taskmaster (2015) - Another repeat, Taskmaster is a hilarious show where celebrities (usually comedians) compete in a series of challenges.
 I have a great time watching how everyone has a different approach to each challenge.